k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/07_Operations.md

 </td>
 <td width="800">
 <p>Use the &ldquo;input&rdquo; option when the Task requires a specific input from the user at the moment of opening a new DPM Request.</p>
-<p>The system requires that you define the label of the field that the user will be requested to fill.</p>
+<p>The system requires the definition for the label of the field that the user will be requested to fill. </p>
-<p>When a new DPM Request is submitted by a representative or customer, the system will present the list of parameters that were defined as &ldquo;input&rdquo; and the label you defined here will appear as the label of the field that should be populated.</p>
+<p>When a new DPM Request is submitted by a representative or customer, the system will present the list of parameters that were defined as “input” and the label defined here appears as the label of the field that should be populated. </p>
-<p>For example, if the input parameter is the email address of the customer, then the label can be &ldquo;email address&rdquo; or &ldquo;Please provide your email address&rdquo;</p>
+<p>For example, when the input parameter is the email address of the customer, the label can be “email address” or stated as “Please provide your email address”.</p>
 </td>
 </tr>
 </tbody>
 </table>

-The following image demonstrates the information that the DPM requests the Administrator to fill for each one of those input options.
+The following image demonstrates the information the DPM requests the Administrator to fill for each input option.